Bradylus/Minecraft/schematics/Bamboo Farm/README.md

 bonemeal farms themselves.

-This farm is very much inspired by Ilmango's [Improved Jumping Hopper Minecart Bamboo Farm] but with 12 blocks wide blades and running at a much lower MSPT for the same production rates (see the [References section](#references)).
+This farm is very much inspired by Ilmango's [Improved Jumping Hopper Minecart Bamboo Farm] but with 12 blocks wide blades and running at a lower MSPT for the same production rates (see the [References section](#references)).

 ## Features